parse-community/parse-embedded-sdks/README.md

 * [Embedded C Guide](https://www.parse.com/docs/embedded_c_guide) (Raspberry Pi / Unix / TI CC 3200)

-##Sample App
+## Sample App

 We prepared a [sample app](https://github.com/ParsePlatform/Anydevice) that demonstrates how to provision connected devices using a companion phone app such that connected devices can securely access user-specific data on the Parse Cloud.
 This sample app also demonstrates how to send push notifications between the phone app and connected devices.

-##Porting
+## Porting
 If you want to port this SDK to run on your own IoT platform, please see [/partners/partner_platform_instructions.md](/partners/partner_platform_instructions.md).

-##Contributing
+## Contributing

 See the CONTRIBUTING file for how to help out.

-##License
+## License

 Copyright (c) 2015, Parse, LLC.
 All rights reserved.

 You are hereby granted a non-exclusive, worldwide, royalty-free license to use, copy, modify, and distribute this software in source code or binary form for use in connection with the web services and APIs provided by Parse.

-As with any software that integrates with the Parse platform, your use of this software is subject to the Parse Terms of Service [https://www.parse.com/about/terms].
+As with any software that integrates with the Parse platform, your use of this software is subject to the Parse [Terms of Service](https://www.parse.com/about/terms).
 This copyright notice shall be included in all copies or substantial portions of the software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.